proinsias/cookiecutter-data-science-proinsias/README.md

 ### The resulting directory structure

-The directory structure of your new project will look something like this (depending on the settings that you choose):
+The directory structure of your new project will like this:

 ```
 ├── LICENSE            <- Open-source license if one is chosen